nczmoo/tt2/readme.md

     x Have fiends migrate to buy drugs.
 Each space away is a lower chance they'll migrate.
-Satiated fiends wander aimlessly. x instead of wandering completely randomly, police go to highest addict space or random if all equal x if next to a dealer with product, they will arrest them move traphouse to center
+Satiated fiends wander aimlessly. x instead of wandering completely randomly, police go to highest addict space or random if all equal x if next to a dealer with product, they will arrest them x move traphouse to center
-    dealer can be upgraded
+    x dealer can be upgraded
-    buy more dealers
+    x buy more dealers
-    upgrade runner
+    x upgrade runner
-    buy more runners
+    x buy more runners
+    prevent people from placing a dealer within x spaces of traphouse before a dealer is deleted, go get the product if a cop lands on a runner, chance to get arrested